 Bruce A. Peacock has served as a member of our board of directors since 2014.
 Mr. Peacock has served as Executive Chairman at Carma Therapeutics, a pre-clinical stage biotechnology company, since November 2016.
 From August 2013 to September 2014, Mr. Peacock served as the Chief Financial and Business Officer of Ophthotech Corporation, a biopharmaceutical company.
 He served as the Chief Business Officer of Ophthotech from September 2010 to August 2013.
-Since May 2006, Mr. Peacock also has served as a Venture Partner at SV Life Sciences.
+From May 2006 to June 2018, Mr. Peacock also served as a Venture Partner at SV Life Sciences.
 Mr. Peacock served as President and Chief Executive Officer of Alba Therapeutics, a biopharmaceutical company, from April 2008 to February 2011, and has served as Co-Chairman of the board of directors of Alba Therapeutics since April 2008.
 Prior to joining SV Life Sciences as a Venture Partner, Mr. Peacock served as Chief Executive Officer and a director of The Little Clinic, a medical care services company.
-Previously, Mr. Peacock served as President and Chief Executive Officer and a director of Adolor Corporation, a publicly-traded biotechnology company, as President, Chief Executive Officer and a member of the board of directors of Orthovita, Inc., a publicly-traded orthopedic biomaterials company, as Executive Vice President, Chief Operating Officer and a member of the board of directors of Cephalon, Inc., as Chief Financial Officer of Cephalon, Inc. and as Chief Financial Officer of Centocor, Inc. Mr. Peacock has served as a member of the boards of directors of Dicerna Pharmaceuticals, Inc., a publiclytraded biotechnology company, since September 2014; Windtree Therapeutics, Inc. (formerly Discovery Laboratories, Inc.), a publiclytraded specialty pharmaceutical company, since September 2010; Invisible Sentinel Inc., a privately held molecular solutions company since June 2014; and PanOptica Pharma, a private, clinical stage biopharmaceutical company, since March 2015.
-Previously, he served as a member of the board of directors of Applied Genetic Technologies Corporation, a publicly-traded biotechnology company, from March 2015 to August 2016, and of Ocean Power Technologies, Inc., a publicly-traded renewable energy company, from October 2011 to October 2013.
+Previously, Mr. Peacock served as President and Chief Executive Officer and a director of Adolor Corporation, a publicly-traded biotechnology company, as President, Chief Executive Officer and a member of the board of directors of Orthovita, Inc., a publicly-traded orthopedic biomaterials company, as Executive Vice President, Chief Operating Officer and a member of the board of directors of Cephalon, Inc., as Chief Financial Officer of Cephalon, Inc. and as Chief Financial Officer of Centocor, Inc. Mr. Peacock has served as a member of the boards of directors of Windtree Therapeutics, Inc. (formerly Discovery Laboratories, Inc.), a publicly-traded specialty pharmaceutical company, since September 2010 and PanOptica Pharma, a private, clinical stage biopharmaceutical company, since March 2015.
+Previously, he served as a member of the board of directors of Invisible Sentinel Inc., a privately held molecular solutions company, from June 2014 to February 2019; Dicerna Pharmaceuticals, Inc., a publicly-traded biotechnology company, from September 2014 to March 2018; Applied Genetic Technologies Corporation, a publiclytraded biotechnology company, from March 2015 to August 2016, and of Ocean Power Technologies, Inc., a publicly-traded renewable energy company, from October 2011 to October 2013.
 Mr. Peacock holds a B.A. in Business Administration from Villanova University and is a certified public accountant.
 We believe that Mr. Peacock is qualified to serve on our board of directors because of his extensive executive leadership experience, finance and accounting background, knowledge of the life sciences industry and service on the boards of directors of other life sciences companies.